 6.41.1 Description of application vulnerability

 Inheritance, the ability to create enhanced and/or restricted object classes based on existing object classes, can introduce a number of vulnerabilities, both inadvertent and malicious.
 Because Inheritance allows the overriding of methods of the parent class and because object oriented systems are designed to separate and encapsulate code and data, it can be difficult to determine where in the hierarchy an invoked method is actually defined.
 Also, since an overriding method does not need to call the method in the parent class that has been overridden, essential initialization and manipulation of class data may be bypassed.
-This can be especially dangerous in constructor methods, copy methods, or destructor methods.
+This can be especially dangerous in constructor methods, copy methods, or destructor methods and in particular when private data components (that is, data components not visible to methods of subclasses) of the parent class are left uninitialized or unchanged.
+Serious violations of type invariants can arise as a consequence.

 Languages that allow multiple inheritance add additional complexities to the resolution of method invocations.
 Different object brokerage systems may resolve the method identity to different classes, based on how the inheritance tree is traversed.